 I revisited the above fabrics in another experiment recently.
 This first sample was produced as a hand technique after casting on with 2 needles in work, 2 out of work.
-In the bottom half there were variations from 8 down to 4 rows of knitting before additional groups were introduced, beginning on right side of machine, with the first group on right taken out of work after bringing the second on left into work and one row knit on both groups, so sequences are always on single groups of 2 except for the one row where the new pair is brought into work and knit.
+In the bottom half, there were variations from 8 down to 4 rows of knitting before additional groups were introduced, beginning on the right side of the machine, with the first group on right taken out of work after bringing the second on left into work and one row knit on both groups, so sequences are always on single groups of 2 except for the one row where the new pair is brought into work and knit.
 When proceeding in this manner the single long float will appear between the lines of knit stitches.
 The top of the swatch was knit in a manner similar to the method described for the second swatch series in the above post.
-The yarn is an acrylic, barely steamed.
+The yarn is acrylic, barely steamed.

 Automating these fabrics is limited if only a punchcard or mylar were available.
 In the repeat below if all “holes at edges” were wanted to match the size of those in the remainder of the row, the single 4 stitch segment areas would need to be redrawn, double their present length.
 Though the width of the fabric may be limited in terms of a garment or shawl, an inset is possible, or if turned sideways, the fabric may serve as a trim.
 Having an interface that allows programming the width of the needle bed and “infinite” length, gives one much greater leeway also in terms of segment widths.
 Here I am basing the repeat on groups of 4.
 The grey markings are ghosts from a previous test repeat.